initgrep-com/initgrep.blog/_postCollection/groovy/International rides and values on goibio.markdown

  If you want to be part of the club, you gotta be insecure and unstable in some way.
 I’m not a fan.”

-While going through the code several time you will find the [shakkyslog](https://gagrock.github.com/mylog) This corner of the internet “promote(s) isolation or negative feelings,” Erin Tatum wrote for Everyday Feminism in 2013. “[It] basically transforms taboo emotions like self-doubt into an aesthetic.
+This corner of the internet “promote(s) isolation or negative feelings,” Erin Tatum wrote for Everyday Feminism in 2013. “[It] basically transforms taboo emotions like self-doubt into an aesthetic.
 Feelings of worthlessness or disillusionment become synonymous with and indicative of true tortured beauty, as well as intelligence and particularly psychological depth.”
 Why did Tumblr become the perfect place for online angst?
 How Tumblr Became Depressed